-Atmospheric CH4 measurements can reduce uncertainty in CH4 emissions by providing "top-down" assessments of emissions.
+- Atmospheric CH4 measurements can reduce uncertainty in CH4 emissions by providing "top-down" assessments of 50 emissions.
 Top-down estimates are based on empirical data and atmospheric scientific methods, opposed to "bottom-up", which uses an inventory approach and extrapolate regional emissions from smaller spatial scale measurement data as a component.
-The top-down emissions estimates can be compared with and used to improve more traditional accounting-based, or inventory methods (e.g., Maasakkers et al., 2016; U.S. EPA, 2019).
-Emissions of CH4 in the U.S. derived from atmospheric data have differed significantly from inventory assessments (Alvarez et al., 2018; Turner et al., 2015; Barkley et al., 2019b; Barkley et al., 2021; Zhang et al., 2020), showing the importance of such independent data.
-Many past atmospheric studies of CH4 have used aircraft data to quantify emissions from O&G production basins (Baray et al., 2018; Barkley et al., 2017; 2019a; 2019b; Karion et al., 2015; Schwietzke et al., 2017) and cities (Cambaliza et al., 2014; Conley et al., 2016; Heimburger et al., 2017; Plant et al., 2019).
-Automobile-based measurements (e.g., Caulton et al., 2019; Omara et al., 2016; Robertson et al., 2020) have also been used to great advantage to characterize emissions from individual O&G production sites.
-Aircraft and automobile measurements, which are spatially rich in information content, are typically short-term in nature.
+The top-down emissions estimates can be compared with and used to improve more traditional accountingbased, or inventory methods (e.g., Maasakkers et al., 2016; U.S. EPA, 2019).
+Emissions of CH4 in the U.S. derived from - 55 atmospheric data have differed significantly from inventory assessments (Alvarez et al., 2018; Turner et al., 2015; Barkley et al., 2019b; Barkley et al., 2021; Zhang et al., 2020), showing the importance of such independent data.
+Many past atmospheric studies of CH_4 have used aircraft data to quantify emissions from O&G production basins (Baray et al., 2018; Barkley et al., 2017; 2019a; 2019b; Karion et al., 2015; Schwietzke et al., 2017) and cities (Cambaliza et al., 2014; Conley et al., 2016; Heimburger et al., 2017; Plant et al., 2019).
+Automobile-based measurements (e.g., Caulton et al., 2019; Omara et - 60 al., 2016; Robertson et al., 2020) have also been used to great advantage to characterize emissions from individual O&G production sites.
+Aircraft and automobile measurements, which are spatially rich in information content, are typically shortterm in nature.
 Even extended airborne campaigns (e.g., Heimburger et al., 2017; Barkley et al., 2021) have limited availability to date to capture temporal trends in basin- or city-scale emissions.

-Observations of atmospheric methane are sparse, with limited in-situ sites located mostly in North America and Europe (e.g., Andrews et al., 2014; Karion et al., 2015).
+- Observations of atmospheric methane are sparse, with limited in situ sites located mostly in North America and Europe (e.g., Andrews et al., 2014; Karion et al., 2015).
 Satellite-based measurements such as the Greenhouse Gas Observing Satellite (GOSAT) and the TROPOspheric Monitoring Instrument (TROPOMI) data provide global, remote sensing of column atmospheric methane (XCH4; e.g., Qu et al., 2021), and will strengthen our understanding of the global methane budget, but quantification of the level of bias and uncertainty in methane emissions estimates as a function of conditions known to affect satellite retrievals is critical.
-Tower- and building-based in-situ networks measuring CH4 dry mole fractions within the boundary layer have been used to quantify urban emissions (e.g., Lamb et al., 2016; McKain et al., 2015; Yadav et al., 2019; Sargent et al., 2021).
-Chan et al. (2020) used in-situ monitoring to quantify methane emissions for the Western Canadian Sedimentary O&G Basin and Lin et al. (2021) quantified methane emissions from the Uinta O&G Basin.
-Here, we present observations from a tower-based atmospheric monitoring network designed to track CH4 emissions from the Delaware subbasin of the Permian Basin.
+Tower- and building-based in situ networks measuring CH4 dry mole fractions within the - boundary layer have been used to quantify urban emissions (e.g., Lamb et al., 2016; McKain et al., 2015; Yadav et al., 2019; Sargent et al., 2021).
+Lin et al. (2021) quantified CH4 emissions from oil and gas facilities in the Uinta Basin using in situ observations.
+Here, we present observations from a tower-based atmospheric monitoring network designed to track CH4 emissions from the Delaware sub-basin of the Permian Basin.

-The Permian Basin is the largest-producing region of oil in the United States, and the second largest-producing region of natural gas, accounting for 40% of the U.S. oil production and 15% of the U.S. natural gas production (Enverus Drillinginfo, 2021).
-The Permian Basin is also a large emitting U.S. oil and natural gas producing region according to satellite observations (Zhang et al., 2020), with a natural gas productions normalized loss rate of 3.7%.
+The Permian Basin is the largest-producing region of oil in the United States, and the second largest-producing region of natural gas, accounting for 40% of the U.S. oil production and 15 % of the U.S. natural gas production (Enverus Drillinginfo, (2021)).
+The Permian Basin is also a large emitting U.S. oil and natural gas producing region according to satellite observations (Zhang et al., 2020), with a natural gas productions normalized loss rate of 3.7 %.
 Emissions of methane are associated with midstream processing (e.g., Mitchell et al., 2015), flares (e.g., Allen et al., 2016), and with low-producing marginal wells (e.g., Deighton et al., 2020).